 First, Strasbourg is home to the European Parliament, which means there are a lot of diplomats who live part-time in Strasbourg.
 There’s even an entire neighborhood reserved for them.

-Looking at these factors alone, it’s easy to see why it’s difficult to find an apartment in Strasbourg.
+Looking at these factors alone, it’s easy to see why finding an apartment in Strasbourg is challenging.

 6. Extreme Weather